 The Emotional and Psychological Impacts of Chronic Pain

-For most healthcare professionals, pain is a part of our daily routine.
 We see acute pain caused by recent ailments or surgical procedures, as well as chronic pain from past injuries.
 Unlike acute pain, chronic pain continues beyond the expected healing time of the injury and is often difficult to treat.
-Most therapies and procedures look at reducing the pain, not curing it (McAllister, 2015).
-Chronic pain has a fluctuating and unstable progression that leads to the individuals feeling uncertain about the future.
-Challenges faced by health professionals who struggle when unable to ‘cure’ a patient are often caused by this pathway of chronic pain.
+Most therapies and procedures look at reducing the pain, not curing it (McAllister 2015).
+Chronic pain has a fluctuating and unstable progression that leads to the individual feeling uncertain about the future.
+Challenges faced by health professionals who struggle when unable to cure a patient are often caused by this pathway of chronic pain.

-“Chronic pain has a distinct pathology, causing changes throughout the nervous system that often worsen over time.
-It has significant psychological and cognitive correlates and can constitute a serious, separate disease entity.”
-(Pain Australia, 2015)
+According to the Institute of Medicine (2011), "chronic pain has a distinct pathology, causing changes throughout the nervous system that often worsen over time.
+It has significant psychological and cognitive correlates and can constitute a serious, separate disease entity."

-Chronic pain affects every aspect of the individual's life, including their relationships with others, employment, and ability to participate in their normal activities.
-Clearly, when any condition has this level of impact on our patient's lives, and that of their loved ones, it’s no wonder they are likely to experience negative emotions.
+Chronic pain affects every aspect of an individual's life, including their relationships with others, employment, and ability to participate in normal activities.
+Clearly, when any condition has this level of impact on a patient's life and that of their loved ones, it’s no wonder they are likely to experience negative emotions.

-There is a strong link between chronic pain and depression, and although this is widely known, depression often remains under-diagnosed in individuals with chronic pain (Salazar et al., 2013).
-Left undiagnosed, it can lead to exaggerated symptoms, with patients reporting a higher pain intensity and loss of functional ability (Salazar et al., 2013).
-What’s even more interesting is that both conditions, when co-existing and not controlled, exacerbate all associated symptoms.
-Therefore a person with both chronic pain and undiagnosed depression is going to have an increased level of pain compared to that of an individual receiving treatment for their depression.
-It is therefore essential that health professionals identify any co-morbidities present in an individual that have the potential to increase their pain levels and delay the effectiveness of their chronic pain treatment.
+There is a strong link between chronic pain and depression, and although this is widely known, depression often remains under-diagnosed in individuals with chronic pain.
+Left undiagnosed, it can lead to exaggerated symptoms, with patients reporting a higher pain intensity and loss of functional ability (Salazar et al. 2013).
+Both conditions, when co-existing and not controlled, exacerbate all associated symptoms.
+Therefore, a person with both chronic pain and undiagnosed depression is going to have an increased level of pain compared to that of an individual receiving treatment for their depression.
+It is therefore essential that health professionals identify any comorbidities present that have the potential to increase their pain levels and delay the effectiveness of their chronic pain treatment.

-Chronic pain is also associated with stigma, related to the perception that the individual isn’t strong enough to cope with the pain.
-This leads to impatience, and a belief that the individual should be doing better then what they are (McAllister, 2015).
-Stigma can also keep the patient from seeking out treatment as they fear that they will be perceived as not coping well enough with the pain, and being labelled a failure.
-An example of this is a situation in which an individual is being offered treatment to help them cope better with their pain: the individual may see this offer of help as proof that they aren’t coping with the pain as well as they should be.
+Chronic pain is also associated with stigma related to the perception that the individual isn’t strong enough to cope with the pain.
+This leads to impatience and a belief that the individual should be doing better than what they are (McAllister 2015).
+Stigma can also keep the patient from seeking out treatment, as they fear that they will be perceived as not coping well enough with the pain, and being labelled a failure.
+An example of this is a situation in which an individual is being offered treatment to help them cope better with their pain; the individual may see this offer of help as proof that they aren’t coping with the pain as well as they should be.
 The vicious cycle of feelings of shame, guilt and worthlessness is then repeated.
-As nurses we must be aware of these stigmas and support the individual in overcoming negative attitudes towards their condition.
+As nurses, we must be aware of this stigma and support the individual in overcoming negative attitudes towards their condition.

 To ensure we address a patient’s pain effectively and decrease the potential for further negative effects, we need to control the individual's pain.
 Not cure it, but control it.
 We need to address any concerns that the patient may have about their psychological and emotional state, and ensure treatment provided to them is holistic.
-Often this treatment will involve a multidisciplinary team, including physiotherapist, occupational therapist and psychologists.
-Pain management programs are also beneficial as they encourage patients to actively participate in their treatment, increasing their autonomy and allow them to take more responsibility for their pain (Van Huet et al., 2013).
-Chronic pain affects all areas of an individual’s health, therefore our care plan for the individual needs to reflect this.
+Often, this treatment will involve a multidisciplinary team including physiotherapists, occupational therapists and psychologists.
+Pain management programs are also beneficial as they encourage patients to actively participate in their treatment, increasing their autonomy, and allow them to take more responsibility for their pain (Van Huet et al. 2013).
+Chronic pain affects all areas of an individual’s health, therefore, our care plan for the individual needs to reflect this.